ashleykleynhans/pelican/content/2024/12/comparison-between-takealot-and-amazon-south-africa.md

    doesn't approve the review automatically, so if the review guidelines are adhered to, product reviews are approved very quickly.
+8. Delivery drivers give the user a phone call if they don't hear them hooting to ensure that the delivery is not missed.
+9. Delivery handover is smooth and efficient.

 ### Cons